astronomer/docs/software/configure-deployment.md

     https://github.com/astronomer/airflow-dbcleanup-plugin/releases/download/<latest-version>/astronomer_dbcleanup_plugin-<latest-version>-py3-none-any.whl
     ```

 2. Configure an Airflow connection to your external storage service in JSON or URI format so that it can be stored as an environment variable.
-See [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#storing-connections-in-environment-variables).
+You must use a service account to authenticate to your service.
+See [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#storing-connections-in-environment-variables) to learn how to configure your connection.
 3. Store the connection environment variable as a Kubernetes Secret on your Astronomer cluster.
 See [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret).
 4. Add the following configuration to your `config.yaml` file and change the default values as needed.